 Yes.
 You will be greeted by members of the church as you enter the sanctuary and you are invited to fill out a name tag.
 We all wear them so you won’t stand out if you don’t want to.
 All are welcome to stay after the service and join us for coffee and donuts in the fellowship hall adjacent to the sanctuary.

 Yes.
 If you park in the upper lot, there is automated access into the building.
 If you park in the lower lot, there is an elevator.
 Our bathrooms are also handicap accessible.

 Yes.
 As you enter the sanctuary, you are invited to check into the sound booth and take a hearing device that will help you throughout the service.

 Everyone is invited to write down their attendance into a notebook.
 Visitors are welcome to leave their contact information and/or sign up for our church e-news letter, but it is not required.

 Our calendar and Facebook page list upcoming events, volunteer opportunities, small groups, and social activities.
 Church leaders, the pastor, and the deacons are happy to speak with you about ways to connect.
 If you are interested in becoming a member, contact Good Samaritan.

 Yes.
-On Wednesday evenings we offer an inexpensive light dinner beginning at 5pm before children and youth programs begin.
-In addition, we have youth and adult choir rehearsals and occasionally offer adult programming while youth are in sessions.
+On Wednesday evenings we have youth programs and adult choir rehearsals.
 There is nursery care available Wednesday nights as well.